We are excited to announce the launch of BlocksCAD for Education!

 - See how long students spend on their designs

-Educator accounts come with complete access to our digitized introductory activities.
-These 20+ activities cover topics from the basic (creating and moving shapes) to using variables, loops, and logic in your designs.
-Each activity comes with:
+Educator accounts come with complete access to our digitized introductory lessons.
+These 20+ lessons cover topics from the basic (creating and moving shapes) to using variables, loops, and logic in your designs.
+Each lesson comes with:

 - Detailed teachers notes